 Transfer to the airport for your flight to Xian, China's ancient capital, which takes just under 2 hours.
-Visit the lovely Little Wild Goose Pagoda, involving approximately 11⁄2 on foot.
+Visit the Muslim Quarter, involving approximately 1-hour on foot.

 This evening you will feast on traditional Shui Jiao dumplings, before enjoying a performance of Tang Dynasty dancing.